vuejs/vue-router/docs/en/pipeline/README.md

   Note the `canDeactivate` check bubbles bottom-up, while the `canActivate` check is top-down.

   Any of these hooks can potentially abort the transition.
-If a transition is aborted during the validation phase, the router preserve current app state and restore the previous path.
+If a transition is aborted during the validation phase, the router preserves the current app state and restores the previous path.

 3. **Activation phase:**